 1. Patient satisfaction and safety – Individuals felt they were treated with dignity, respect, and were central to the care they received.

-2. Greater Understanding – The process provided clarity that the ICB was accountable for its actions.
+2. Greater understanding – The process provided clarity that the ICB was accountable for its actions.

 3. Improved care planning – Scrutiny of care plans encouraged care providers to critically evaluate the care being provided, ensuring it was tailored to the individual’s needs while balancing autonomy and safety.
 The process also improved monitoring and oversight, ensuring care providers and public bodies could justify restrictive practices.